astropy/astropy/docs/io/fits/usage/table.rst

      (ITRS cartesian coordinates or geodetic latitude/longitude/height) in the ``OBSGEO-*`` keywords.

-* Time reference direction
+* TIME REFERENCE DIRECTION

-  If any pathlength corrections have been applied to the time stamps (i.e., if the reference position is not TOPOCENTER for observational data), the reference direction that is used in calculating the pathlength delay should be provided in order to maintain a proper analysis trail of the data.
+  If any pathlength corrections have been applied to the time stamps (i.e., if the reference position is not ``TOPOCENTER`` for observational data), the reference direction that is used in calculating the pathlength delay should be provided in order to maintain a proper analysis trail of the data.
   However, this is useful only if there is also information available on the location